-- A. APCO: as defined in Rule 102 (Definitions). - B. CARB: California Air Resources Board. - C. Baked: a process whereby the coated object is heated above ambient temperature to a temperature at or above 194°F for the purpose of curing or drying. - D. Dissolver: an organic solvent that is added to an adhesive, coating, or ink in order to melt or to liquefy solid particles. - E. EPA: United States Environmental Protection Agency. - F. Exempt Compounds: all organic compounds not classified as VOC, as listed in the definition of VOC in Rule 102 (Definitions). - G. Facility: the same as 'Stationary Source' as defined in Rule 210.1 - H. Grams of VOC per liter of Material: the weight of VOC per volume of material and is calculated by the following equation:
+- A. APCO: As defined in Rule 102 (Definitions). - B. Baked: A process whereby the coated object is heated above ambient temperature to a temperature at or above 194°F for the purpose of curing or drying. - C. CARB: California Air Resources Board. - D. Disinfectant: A product that is labeled to destroy or irreversibly inactivate infectious or other undesirable bacteria, pathogenic fungi, or viruses on surfaces or inanimate objects and whose label is registered as a "disinfectant" under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA, 7 U.S.C.
+136, et seq.).
+Products that are labeled as both a "sanitizer" and a "disinfectant" are considered disinfectants. - E. Dissolver: An organic solvent that is added to an adhesive, coating, or ink in order to melt or to liquefy solid particles. - F. EPA: United States Environmental Protection Agency. - G. Exempt Compounds: All organic compounds not classified as VOC, as listed in the definition of VOC in Rule 102 (Definitions). - H. Facility: The same as 'Stationary Source" as defined in Rule 210.1 - I. Grams of VOC per liter of Material: The weight of VOC per volume of material and is calculated by the following equation:

-Grams of VOC per liter of material = $$\frac{Ws - Ww - Wec}{Vm}$$
+Grams of VOC per liter of material = = ' Ws - Ww - Wec - Vm

+Where:

 Ws = Weight of volatile compounds, in grams

 Ww = Weight of water, in grams

 Wec = Weight of exempt compounds, in grams

 Vm = Volume of material, in liters.

-- I. Heat-Cured or Heat-Polymerized: heated to a temperature less than or equal to 194°F for the purpose of curing a coating, ink or adhesive. - J. Organic Solvent: the same as "Solvent." - K. Photochemically Reactive Solvent: any organic solvent with an aggregate of more than 20% of its total volume composed of chemical compounds classified below or which exceeds any of the following individual percentage composition limitations referring to the total volume of solvent:
+- J. Heat-Cured or Heat-Polymerized: heated to a temperature less than or equal to 194°F for the purpose of curing a coating, ink or adhesive. - K. Organic Solvent: The same as "Solvent."